 \section{Introduction}

 There are many situations in daily life where liquids are poured into containers.
-When a liquid is poured into a container, such as a glass cup, whose interior can be seen, it is unlikely that the liquid will overflow because the water level inside the container can be ascertained.
-However, when pouring a liquid into an opaque, narrow-mouthed container such as a ceramic sake bottle or aluminum can, it is difficult to correctly ascertain the level of water in the container by visual inspection, and the liquid may overflow.
-Water and beverages can be wiped up if they overflow, but paint and kerosene are difficult to wipe up.
-An overflow of a highly hazardous liquid such as kerosene or gasoline could lead to an accident.
-Therefore, the authors believe that it is necessary to determine the water level in the container using some method other than visual inspection.
-As an existing study to determine the water level, Ren et al. \cite{LiquidSense} proposed LiquidSense, a liquid level sensing system.
-The system uses an existing home Wi-Fi network and low-cost transducers attached to the surface of the container to detect resonances in the container and identify the liquid level.
+When a liquid is poured into a transparent container such as a glass cup, it is unlikely for the liquid to overflow because the water level inside the container can be ascertained.
+However, when pouring into an opaque, narrow-mouthed container such as a ceramic sake bottle or aluminum can, it is difficult to correctly gauge the level of water in the container by visual inspection, and overflow may occur.
+Water and other beverages can be wiped up fairly easily if they overflow, but highly hazardous liquids such as paint and kerosene are more difficult and could lead to an accident.
+We therefore believe it is necessary to determine the water level in a container using a method other than visual inspection.
+In this vein, Ren et al. \cite{LiquidSense} proposed LiquidSense, a liquid level sensing system that utilizes an existing home Wi-Fi network and low-cost transducers attached to the surface of the container to detect resonances inside the container and identify the liquid level.
 In addition, small liquid level sensors are commercially available for microcontrollers \footnote{\url{http://sfe.io/p10221}}.
-However, using these methods and sensors to identify the water level requires that a device be attached to each container.\par
+The downside of these methods and sensors is that they require a device to be attached to each container.\par

-To obtain the water level without modifying the container, an ultrasonic sensor could be installed to estimate the water volume by the distance to the water surface \cite{smart_faucet1}.
-However, when the sensor is installed on a faucet, it is difficult to estimate the water level because the distance from the faucet to the container is not constant when the container is held in the hand and water is poured.
+One way of obtaining the water level without modifying the container is to use an ultrasonic sensor to estimate the water volume based on the distance to the water surface \cite{smart_faucet1}.
+However, when this type of sensor is installed on a faucet, estimation is difficult because the distance from the faucet to the container is not constant when the container is held in the hand.
 Another possible method is to install a camera on the faucet and use image recognition to estimate the water volume, but the estimation accuracy may be degraded in dark areas.
 Since there are also faucets that discharge water at an angle, estimation methods using ultrasonic sensors or cameras may not be able to obtain the correct distance when pouring water into containers with a small caliber.\par